fkallen/CARE/Readme.md

                              must be equal to the number of input files.
 In this case, output file i will contain the results of input file i.
 Output files are uncompressed.

+ Mandatory GPU options:
+  -g, --gpu arg  One or more GPU device ids to be used for correction.

  Additional options:
       --help                    Show this help message